 Technical Monitors: Jason Gedamke (email@example.com) and Elizabeth Fetherston (firstname.lastname@example.org)

 Award Period: This project began in January 2020 and will end in December 2024.

-Why we care: The Gulf of Mexico is home to at least 20 species of oceanic marine mammals including endangered sperm whales, Gulf of Mexico Bryde’s whales, dwarf and pygmy sperm whales, several species of beaked whales, and numerous species of dolphins.
+Why it matters: The Gulf of Mexico is home to at least 20 species of oceanic marine mammals including endangered sperm whales, Gulf of Mexico Rice’s whales, dwarf and pygmy sperm whales, several species of beaked whales, and numerous species of dolphins.
 In the highly industrialized Gulf of Mexico, these protected species experience threats from commercial shipping, commercial fisheries, and energy development and exploration, including extensive injuries from the Deepwater Horizon oil spill in 2010.
 Due to their exposure to and injuries from the oil spill, oceanic marine mammals are a focus for conservation, management, and restoration.
 To assess and manage human impacts on marine mammals, managers require baseline information on species’ abundance and location over time, movement, and overlap and response to ocean conditions and human activities.

 Expected Outcome: This project will 1) characterize seasonal, annual, and decadal trends and variability in marine mammal species in the Gulf of Mexico, 2) determine whether the processes driving the apparent declining trends are due to animal movements or population declines, 3) quantify the relationships between marine mammal density and ocean conditions and evaluate the oceanographic processes driving short-term and long-term variability in marine mammal density, and 4) quantify the relationships between marine mammal density and ambient noise conditions and evaluate the role of human activities in driving short-term and long-term trends in marine mammal density.